Which car vacuum cleaner should you buy? Corded or cordless we pick the best car vacs from Black & Decker, Vax, Dyson & more

-You can even use a car vacuum cleaner in the house because of their excellent design and superior suction, but we wouldn’t recommend a handheld vacuum being used for the interior of your car.
+You can even use a car vacuum cleaner in the house because of its excellent design and superior suction power, but we wouldn’t recommend a handheld vacuum being used for the interior of your car.

 How Much Does a Car Vacuum Cost?